-We started the adoption process after feeling like there was a piece missing.
-After our daughter, Grace, was born 16 weeks early, we were told by specialists that we would be high risk for having another baby very prematurely and are considered high risk for losing the baby.
+Adoption was something that we talked about early on in our relationship as we have friends and family members that are adopted.
+Our daughter, Grace, was born 16 weeks early and we were told by specialists that we would be high risk for having another baby very prematurely and are considered high risk for losing the baby.
+Shortly after having our daughter we knew that adoption was how we wanted to grow our family.
 Grace is now a healthy, thriving four-year-old.
 We have enjoyed watching her grow and interact with the world around her.

 Growing up in larger families, we both always pictured our daughter having a sibling to be with.
-Not just now, but a sibling to love and support her when we are old and driving her crazy!
 We are close to our extended family and have a few nieces and nephews, but it is just different.
 Having siblings shaped who we are as adults and we are so excited by the possibility of growing our family through adoption.
 We have so much love to give and adding that missing piece would truly be a blessing.

 Our Leisure Time